juju/docs/src/en/howto-updateseries.md

 juju ssh ghost/0
 ```

-Then follow the [Ubuntu Server Guide][serverguide-upgrade] on upgrading a
+Then follow the [Ubuntu Server Guide][serverguide-upgrade] on upgrading an
 Ubuntu release.
 Be sure to read the [Release Notes][ubuntu-releases] of the
 target version.